As amended on 15 September 2018 - Extraordinary General Assembly - Saint-Gervais-les-Bains, Savoy

 Participation in the Organization does not in any way imply agreement among Participating Nations and Peoples on each other’s objectives, policies, or allegiances and does not require any form of cooperation or solidarity beyond what is contained in this Covenant.

-Participants adhere to peaceful means to achieve their goals.
-Participants shall not use the Organization or any of its bodies, specialised agencies or services in its name, to promote the use of violence.
+Members must adhere to nonviolent means to achieve their goals.
+Members shall not use the Organization or any of its bodies or services to promote the use of violence.

 The Presidency, on recommendation of the General Secretary, will decide on all applications.
 The General Assembly must ratify this decision with a simple majority vote.
 Membership applications will not directly be considered by the General Assembly.

-The General Secretary shall make prior notification to all Participants of all Membership applications that he or she intends to recommend for the Presidency’s consideration, providing Participants with a sufficient and clearly defined period to ascertain if any Participant has specific grounds for objection to an application.
+The General Secretary shall make prior notification to all Members of all Membership applications that he or she intends to recommend for the Presidency’s consideration, providing Members with a sufficient and clearly defined period to ascertain if any Member has specific grounds for objection to an application.

 The Presidency shall take serious note of the interest of existing Members so that the admittance of a new Member does not harm the interest of the existing Members or damage the Organization’s credibility, harmony and unity.

-Every Participant of the Organization is obliged to contribute an annual Membership fee to the Organization; the amount of this contribution will be set by the General Assembly.
+Every Member of the Organization is obliged to contribute an annual Membership fee to the Organization; the amount of this contribution will be set by the General Assembly.

 Section I: The Assembly